Timmy-Bergkvist/Pralinorskan-app/README.md

   Customers also have the options to buy as a non registered customer.

 User Story 2:
 - On the profile page customer can delete and update their account.
-By updating their account, the customer must fill in the form and then click on the update button.
+By updating their account, the customer must fill out the form and then click on the update button.
-  By deleting their account, the customer just click the delete button, a pop up will appear and ask the customer if they really want to delete the account.
+  When deleting their account, the customer click the delete button, a pop up will appear and ask the customer if they really want to delete their account.

 User Story 3:
 - Customer can add products that they want to buy and the cart in the right corner will show the amount for each added item.
-  By adding an item, a pop up will be displayed with images of the items that the customer has added and Proceed to checkout button.
+  By adding an item, a pop up will be displayed with images of the items that the customer has added and a Proceed to checkout button.
   By clicking Proceed to checkout button and the cart logo will take the customer to Shopping Cart page.

 User Story 4:
 - On the Shopping Cart page, customer have the options to update and remove items from the cart.
-  A card will display total, delivery, grand total and a Proceed to checkout button.
+  A card will display total cost, delivery cost, grand total cost and a Proceed to checkout button.
-  When the customer feels satisfied with the items that will be purchased he/she can then kick on Proceed to checkout button that will take the customer to checkout page.
+  When the customer feels satisfied with the items that will be purchased he/she can then click on Proceed to checkout button that will take the customer to checkout page.

 User Story 5:
 - On the checkout page, customer need to fill in a form with the billing informations and add their card information to make a purchase.
   If the customer is not registered there will be an option to login or create an account link.
   If the customer is registered there will be an option to save billing information.
   When the customer is ready, he/she can then press the Complete Order button.
-  Klicking Complete Order button will send the user an email confirmation with order information and redirect the user to checkout success page that displays all the billing and purchase information.
+  Clicking Complete Order button will send the user an email confirmation with order information and redirect the user to checkout success page that displays all the billing and purchase information.

 User Story 6: